Crystal Structure Generation with Autoregressive Large Language Modeling: Results

-The current version of the model also seems to struggle with generating phosphates, sulfates, carbonates, and organic-inorganic hybrid structures.
+The small version of the model also seems to struggle with generating phosphates, sulfates, carbonates, and organic-inorganic hybrid structures.
 Examples include carbonate hydroxide minerals, such as \ce{Co2CO3(OH)2} \cite{gonzalez2017crystal} and \ce{Cu2CO3(OH)2} (malachite).
 While present in the dataset, they belong to a group of analogous structures for which there are only a handful of examples.
-While the model can generate \ce{Ca5(PO4)3(OH)} (hydroxyapatite), it generally fails to generate a valid structure for \ce{Mn4(PO4)3}.
+While both the small and large versions of the model can generate \ce{Mn4(PO4)3}, they generally fail to generate a valid structure for \ce{Ca5(PO4)3(OH)} (hydroxyapatite).
 A common theme is the appearance of multiple oxyanions, which can give rise to more complex arrangements of atoms, for which the model may not have seen enough examples.
 In contrast, the model can generate compounds of the perovskite class reliably.
 However, over 5,000 examples of the \ce{ABX3} (X=O,F) system in the \textit{Pm$\bar{\mathit{3}}$m} space group were seen in training.
+Finally, structures represented by CIF files with a relatively large number of tokens also pose challenges for the models.

 Future versions of the model will consider strategies for addressing these occurrences of class imbalance.